CryoGrid/CryoGridCommunity_source/README.md

 ## Documentation

-A manuscript "The CryoGrid community model - a multi-physics toolbox for climate-driven simulations in the terrestrial cryosphere" has been submitted to the journal  Geoscientific Model Development which contains a description of the model and instructions to run it (Supplements 1, 3).
+The paper ["The CryoGrid community model - a multi-physics toolbox for climate-driven simulations in the terrestrial cryosphere"](https://doi.org/10.5194/gmd-16-2607-2023) in published in Geoscientific Model Development and contains a description of the model and instructions to run it (Supplements 1, 3).

 ## Getting started